Francis Lightfoot Lee: Family, education and early life

 In 1772, Lee married his cousin, Rebecca Plater Tayloe.
-They were 2nd cousins, once removed. they had no children.
+They were 2nd cousins, once removed.
+They had no children.
 Lee lived his entire life in the region of Virginia between the Rappahannock River and the Chesapeake Bay (known as the Northern Neck).

 Lee was the grandson of Col. Richard Lee II and a great-grandson of Col. Richard Lee I. Senator Richard Henry Lee and diplomats William Lee and Dr. Arthur Lee were his brothers.
 Another brother, Thomas Ludwell Lee, was appointed to a committee, along with Thomas Jefferson, to re-write the laws of Virginia.
 His namesake Francis Lightfoot Lee II was the son of his brother Richard Henry Lee, and men of the same name descend from him.

 Political career

 In 1774, Lee was among those who called for a general congress and the first of the Virginia Conventions, which he attended.
 He served in the Virginia State Senate from 1778 to 1782 and was a delegate to the First Continental Congress held in Philadelphia, serving until 1779.
 As a congressional representative of Virginia, he signed both the Declaration of Independence and the Articles of Confederation.
 He was elected to the American Philosophical Society in 1768.
+In 1793, he ran to represent Virginia's 19th congressional district in the U.S. House of Representatives.